Dr James Glover

 Research summary

-Our research group is interested in how embryonic patterns are produced during development, with a particular focus on interrogating the influences of the molecular and mechanoceullar environment on these processes.
-We take a multidisciplinary approach incorporating aspects of several fields including cell biology, developmental biology, mathematics and engineering, using the chick embryo as our primary model.
-Our goal is to understand the core processes which drive vertebrate periodic pattern formation to provide insight into the causality of associated birth disorders and help guide future regenerative medicine strategies.
+Our research group is interested in how embryonic tissues are organised during development, with a particular focus on interrogating the influences of the molecular and mechanoceullar environment on these processes.
+We take a multidisciplinary approach incorporating aspects of several fields including cell biology, developmental biology, mathematics and biomechanical engineering, using the chick embryo as our primary model.
+To this end, we are developing new avian transgenic models to better investigate gene/protein expression and function in the vertebrate embryo.

 Current research interests